310th ESC's Best Warrior Competition: Day Four

 Day four of the 310th ESC Best Warrior Competition, Feb.
 7, 2024 consisted of M4 rifle qualification, an obstacle course and a medical assessment/movement lane.
-2nd Lt.
-Joshua Kersey worked his way over and through the various obstacles at Camp Atterbury's confidence course.
+Spc.
+Jah'nika Stevenson worked her way over and through the various obstacles at Camp Atterbury's confidence course.

 |Date Taken: